cmoeckel91/ASSURE-REU-Electronics-Workshop/misc-notes.md

 import os; os.remove("boot.py")
 ```

+#### Reset with jumper from A0 to GND instead

 ### Additional libraries
 Download all here: <https://circuitpython.org/libraries>

 Copy required libraries + their dependencies to the lib directory on the circuitpy volume

+#### Use circup install with controller plugged in
+- pip install circup
+- circup install neopixel
+- circup install adafruit_bme680
+- circup install adafruit_lsm6ds

 ## Sensing and saving